-We make parents aware of our policy on the school website
+We make parents aware of our policy via the school Website.
+Paper copies are available on request.

-L. Partnerships with other agencies
+M. Partnerships with other agencies

-The school recognises that it is essential to establish positive and effective working relationships with other agencies The school works in partnerships with Prevention Service, Children and Families Service, Barnardo's, Police, Health, District Council, NSPCC ChildLine Schools' Service, National Youth Advocacy Service, Children's Centres.
+The school recognises that it is essential to establish positive and effective working relationships with other agencies.
+The school works with Early Help, Children and Families Service, Barnardo's, Police, Health, District Council, NSPCC ChildLine Schools' Service, Children's Centres etc.)